We seek companionship with God, with each other and those we meet along the way.

 OUR CHURCH BUILDING

-Following the recent government announcement relaxing some of the lockdown restrictions, we are able to return to our church to worship as from Sunday 5 July!
+Following the government announcement relaxing some of the lockdown restrictions, we were able to return to our church to worship from Sunday 5 July!

 For Sundays during the summer months, we will offer two Sunday services - one in the building and one via zoom.

 This will be a said service of Holy Communion.
 The congregation are expected to social distance in the church, not attend if they feel unwell and can only receive communion in one kind (wafer).
 We will not share the peace.
 All the words of our worship will be on the screen as we are not allowed to hand out papers or books.
 Unfortunately, we are also not able to offer refreshments at the end of worship.
 Masks are now required by law.

 This Zoom service will contain hymns and singing (which we cannot do in church yet); it will follow the usual format that we have been following during lockdown - bible readings, sermon, prayers, singing and include time to socialise.